Dialogical Companion

-This prototype keeps TRiM and R&R as the structural spine, and adds an optional psychedelic-informed "arm" as a set of relational stances.
+This prototype keeps TRiM and R&R as the structural spine, and adds an optional psychedelic-informed "arm" as a relational layer.
 No drugs are involved.
-Instead, we borrow from psychedelic-assisted therapy the logic of intentional stance-shifts, set and setting, and integration.
+Instead, we borrow from psychedelic-assisted therapy the logic of intentional shifts in conversational emphasis, set and setting, and integration.

-Persona is the starting stance, not a fixed character script.
+Persona is a starting point, not a fixed character script.
 Over repeated interactions, the system can adapt pacing and tone in bounded ways (for example, directness and reflection timing), while keeping all safety rules explicit and dominant.

 1) Containment